michal-cohesiva/angular-app-boilerplate/README.md

 # Angular App Boilerplate

-Angular app boilerplate with Grunt for frontend tasks managment and Backbone for basic styling.
+Angular app boilerplate with Grunt for frontend tasks managment and Bootstrap for basic styling.

 ## Install